cally-ai/siftly-retell-supa/README.md

 ### Logs

-The application logs all webhook requests and Airtable operations.
+The application logs webhook and IVR operations.
 Check the logs in your Render dashboard for debugging information.

 ## Contributing